-(a) Description of aircraft equipment:

-The operator must have a configuration list and, if necessary, an MEL detailing the required aircraft equipment for RNP 1 operations.

-- (b) Training documentation: - (1) A commercial operator certificated under Part 119 or 129 must have a training programme addressing the operational practices, procedures and training items related to RNP 1 operations (e.g. initial, upgrade or recurrent training for pilots, dispatchers or maintenance personnel). - (2) A private operator under Part 91 must be familiar with the practices and procedures referred to in section 4 of this notice. - (c) Operations Manuals and checklists: - (1) Operations Manuals (OMs) and checklists for a certificate holder under Part 119 or 129 must address information or guidance on operational procedures referred to in section 4 of this notice.
+- (a) Description of aircraft equipment: - (1) The operator must ensure that relevant documentation acceptable to the Director is available to establish that the aircraft is equipped with an RNP system with a demonstrated RNP 1 capability, including any limitations of functionality and performance. - (2) The operator must have a configuration list and, if necessary, an MEL detailing the required aircraft equipment for RNP 1 operations. - (b) Training documentation: - (2) An air operator certificated under Part 119 or 129 must have a training programme addressing the operational practices, procedures and training phases related to RNP 1 operations. - (3) A private operator under Part 91 must be familiar with the practices and procedures referred to in clause 4 of this notice. - (c) Operations manuals and checklists:

-- (2) The appropriate manuals should contain navigation operating instructions and contingency procedures, where specified. - (3) The operator must submit their manuals and checklists to the Director for review as part of the application process. - (d) MEL considerations: - (1) Operators must adjust the MEL, or equivalent, to allow for RNP1 operations, and specify the required dispatch conditions. - (2) Any MEL revisions necessary to address RNP 1 operations must be approved by the Director. - (e) Continuing airworthiness:
+- (1) An air operator certificated under Part 119 or 129 must ensure that its operations manuals and checklists address information or guidance on operational procedures referred to in clause 4 of this notice. - (2) The operator must ensure that the appropriate manuals contain navigation operating instructions and contingency procedures, where specified. - (3) The operator must submit their manuals and checklists to the Director for review as part of the application process.

+(d) MEL considerations:

+- (1) Operators must adjust the MEL, or equivalent, to allow for RNP 1 operations, and specify the required dispatch conditions. - (2) Any MEL revisions necessary to address RNP 1 operations must be approved by the Director.

+(e) Continuing airworthiness: